wuya51/Gmic/README.md

 - 9001: the localnet validator's proxy
 - 13001: the localnet validator itself

-Please keep this port structure.
+Please keep this port structure, and make sure the `Dockerfile` or the `compose.yaml` defines a reasonable healthcheck for your app (the default waits for your frontend to be served on `localhost:5173`).
 Other internal structure is optional; feel free to change it.

 ## Usage

-### Development

 To get started, fill in `run.bash` with instructions to build and run your backend and (if applicable) frontend.

-### Running

 To test that your submission works, run `docker compose up --force-recreate` and access your application frontend at